vick-ram/nexios/docs/v2/guide/websockets/index.md

 5. **Cleanup**: Resources are cleaned up
    :::

-Websocket also pocessed a `WebsocketRoutes` class for more complex routing needs
+Websocket also pocessed a `WebsocketRoute` class for more complex routing needs

 You can use it like this